stackbuilders/tutorials/tutorials/haskell/bdd-in-haskell-with-hspec/tutorial.md

 ### QuickCheck
 [QuickCheck][quickcheck] is a Haskell library that allows testing for properties rather than expectations.
-This means that if you have some piece of code, which must hold on a property that should always be true, you can use QuickCheck to feed that property, with as much arbitrary inputs as possible, to check it really holds.
+This means that if you have some piece of code which must hold on a property that should always be true, you can use QuickCheck to feed that property, with as much arbitrary inputs as possible, to check if it really holds.

 For educative purposes we'll add a `fromDigits` function.
 This function should do the opposite of what `toDigits` does.
 It should take a list of digits and convert it to a number.

-Let's start with some code as if we don't have QuickCheck around.
+Let's begin with some code as if we don't have QuickCheck around.
 We can start by adding this code to the `describe "toDigits"` section in the `LuhnSpec` file: